aman1sr/learning_kotlin/src/main/kotlin/higherOrderFunction/readMe_hof.md

 ## Higher Order Functions:
 - A higher-order function is a function that takes one or more functions as parameters or returns a function as its result.
-- It treats functions as first-class citizens, allowing you to pass them around, store them in variables, and return them from other functions.
+            It treats functions as first-class citizens, allowing you to pass them around, store them in variables, and return them from other functions.
-- Higher-order functions enable you to write more flexible and reusable code by abstracting away common patterns or behaviors.
 - They can accept lambda expressions or function references as arguments, making it easier to write concise and expressive code.
+- several higher-order functions that accept lambda expressions as arguments. eg - filter, map , reduce, forEach, groupBy, associateBy

 ### also{} only Scope f() as HOF
 - scope functions in Kotlin (let, run, with, apply, and also), the also{} function is the one that can be considered a higher-order function